HueblerPatricia/LiaScriptTUBAF/IntroductionToNumpy.md

     --{{1}}--
-You can choose between all Python data types, such as integer, float, boolean, single characters, complex numbers or otheres (see Python documentation for this).
+You can choose between all Python data types, such as integer, float, boolean, single characters, complex numbers or others (see Python documentation for this).

 ### Matrix creation with known entries